Chart Color Schemes

 Mordialloc - Parkdale has a typical household mix, with a higher-than-average median household size

 Family households account for 69.4% of all households, including 34.6% couples with children, 23.5% couples without children, and 10.4% single parent families.
-Non-family households make up the remaining 30.6%, consisting of 28.6% lone person households and 2.0% group households.
-The median household size is 2.5 people, which is larger than the Greater Melbourne average of 2.4 people.
+Non-family households constitute the remaining 30.6%, with lone person households at 28.6% and group households comprising 2.0%.
+The median household size is 2.5 people, larger than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households